 We have six full days in Kanha with morning and afternoon vehicle safaris to maximise sightings and build on skills of observation and photography.
 Between safaris, in the middle of the day, we can concentrate on our sculpture and with expert help from Nick Mackman, turn our animal observations into realistic and dynamic pieces of ceramic art.

-Day13: Fly to Delhi & onward to the UK
+Day13: Fly to the UK

 You should note: No prior experience or knowledge is required; all tools and clay are provided.
 This trip is operating immediately before our India’s Wild Cats, photography tour, also led by Nick Garbutt.